Chairman, Comcast Spectacor and Founder, Philadelphia Flyers

 Under Kleinberger’s leadership, the company expanded its domain to include fundraising and marketing solutions in addition to its core ticketing systems.
 Kleinberger’s work today focuses on both client and industry relations, and she is a key member of the senior management team focused on strategic development.
 Jane is a trustee of the IAAM Foundation Board and has served on the board of the International Ticketing Association (INTIX).
 She studied accounting and business administration at the University of Cincinnati, and has worked in hi-tech for over 30 years.

-Chief Operating Officer, Spectra Ticketing & Fan Engagement
+President, Spectra Ticketing & Fan Engagement

 Kim Damron oversees the Client Partner, Marketing, eCommerce, Customer Service, Professional Services, and Technical Operations teams responsible for the development and execution of client strategy, to grow their business.